alan-turing-institute/uatk-aspics/docs/usage_guide.md

 ## Running the simulation

 You first need to generate a synthetic population .pb file using [SPC](https://github.com/dabreegster/spc).
 Copy that into `data/processed_data/STUDY_AREA_NAME/synthpop.pb`.
+Note the naming scheme differs between the two projects -- `data/output/west_yorkshire_small.pb` from SPC should become `data/processed_data/WestYorkshireSmall/synthpop.pb`.

 Convert the synthetic population file to a snapshot: